ory/hydra/docs/docs/faq.md

 is required in production environments, because:

-1. Although SQL migrations are tested, migrating schemas can cause data loss and should only be done consciously with prior back ups.
+1. Although SQL migrations are tested, migrating schemas can cause data loss and should only be done consciously with prior back-ups.
 2. Running a production system with a user that has right such as ALTER TABLE is a security anti-pattern.